mspandit/mspandit.github.io/_posts/2026-05-14-functional-parsing.markdown

 type Binary<N> = dyn Fn(& N, & N) -> Option<N>;
 ```

-A grammar (in Chomsky normal form) is a set of unary and binary rules:
+A functional grammar (in Chomsky normal form) is a set of unary and binary
+rules:

 ```rust
 pub struct Grammar<T, N> {